pa-nik/re-imagining-access/docs/index.md

 ## Archival Software

-As a starting point in identifying the technical platform for a functional feature demonstration we surveyed three popular archival software systems: [Archivematica](https://archivematica.org/), ArchivesSpace, and [Preservica](https://preservica.com/).
+As a starting point in identifying the technical platform for a functional feature demonstration we surveyed three popular archival software systems: Archivematica, ArchivesSpace, and [Preservica](https://preservica.com/).

 Each of these systems offers a full-featured archival and digital preservation solution, used by major institutions and organizations around the world.
 As with all technical systems, there are significant differences in approach inherent in each solution, summarized briefly below.
 Our focus in reviewing archival software was on the underlying tools and frameworks used in their development, with an eye towards choosing a platform to facilitate integration of a functional ASR demo.

+### Archivematica

+[Archivematica](https://archivematica.org/) is a digital preservation system developed by the Canadian-based company [Artefactual Systems](https://www.artefactual.com/) as a "web- and standards-based, open-source application which allows your institution to preserve long-term access to trustworthy, authentic and reliable digital content."

+Archivematica uses a [micro-services](http://en.wikipedia.org/wiki/Microservices) architecture to provide an integrated suite of software tools that allows users to process digital objects from ingest to access in compliance with the [Open Archival Information System (OAIS)](http://www.oais.info/) Reference Model.
+The application is developed using the Python programming language and built upon the [Django](https://www.djangoproject.com/) web framework, as well as many other open-source Python frameworks and libraries.

+The application was initially released as an alpha version in February 2009.
+[Archivematica repository](https://github.com/artefactual/archivematica) shows that at the time of this writing, the latest code update to the stable/current version of the application (v1.13.2) was committed on December 12, 2021.
+Additional [Archivematica documentation](https://www.archivematica.org/en/docs/archivematica-1.13/) and overview of the [Archivematica API](https://www.archivematica.org/en/docs/archivematica-1.13/dev-manual/api/api-overview) for developers are available on the project website.

 ### ArchivesSpace